matmar10/chat-window-demo/README.md

 *Disclaimer: I do not condone dictatorial rule.
 I appologize for any skateboard-loving dictators I may have offended by not including them in this chat.*

+*Special note: shout out to the Monitise team for being awesome!*

 Problem Statement